archangel-12/archangel-12/README.md

   - i usually active in [here](https://discord.gg/DHWfHRWe2V)

 - ⚡ Fun fact:
-  - often seen as a potential public enemy number one because I have a tendency to question things that defy logic.
+  - often seen as a potential public enemy number one because I have a tendency to question things.
 For example: "*why would someone choose to undergo genital mutilation and willingly expose themselves to a plethora of chemicals?*"
   - often misunderstood irl
   - awkward as hell
   - i do make music or beat occasionally. sometimes in fl studio but hey i'm comfortable with ableton :)